Rescue of Bat 21 Bravo: Air rescue attempts

 He had shrapnel wounds from his aircraft exploding, a ripped finger, and four compressed vertebra from the force of the ejection.
 Hidden in a clump of trees in his hole, surrounded by North Vietnamese less than 100 m away, Hambleton decided that with only nine months to go until his retirement, he was going to survive and return home.

 1st Lt.
-Richard Abbot flying a FAC O-2 had been shot down offshore shortly before Hambleton, and when Abbot was picked up by the USS Hamner, two Air Force search and rescue Douglas A-1 Skyraiders (Capt.
+Richard Abbot, flying a FAC O-2, had been shot down offshore shortly before Hambleton.
+When Abbot was picked up by the USS Hamner, two Air Force search and rescue Douglas A-1 Skyraiders (Capt.
 Don Morse in Sandy 07 and his wingman in Sandy 08) from the 1st Special Operations Squadron remained in Hambleton's vicinity.
 The Sandys immediately scrambled to cover Hambleton's position.
 When Morse in Sandy 07 first got the call, he thought that, because the aircraft had gone down in South Vietnam, the SAR effort could be accomplished fairly quickly.

-When he got over Hambelton's position, he was shocked at the amount of ground fire he received.
+When he got over Hambleton's position, he was shocked at the amount of ground fire he received.
 It was more intense than anything he had seen in the war.
 Some pilots reported that the intensity of the antiaircraft fire was equal to that around Hanoi.
 Although the U.S. and ARVN forces did not know it yet, the offensive was the largest combined arms attack conducted by the North Vietnamese during the war.